-- 64. These Guidelines replace the Guidelines on certain State aid measures in the context of the greenhouse gas emission allowance trading scheme post-2012 published on 5 June 2012 (26), as of 1 January 2021. - 65.
-The Commission will apply the principles set out in these Guidelines from 1 January 2021 until 31 December 2030. - 66.
-The Commission will apply the principles set out in these Guidelines to all notified aid measures in respect of which it is called upon to take a decision, from the 1 January 2021, even where the projects were notified prior to their publication.
-Unlawful aid will be assessed in accordance with the rules in force on the date on which the aid was granted in accordance with the Commission notice on the determination of the applicable rules for the assessment of unlawful State aid (27). - 67.
-The Commission will adapt these Guidelines to update the electricity consumption efficiency benchmarks, the geographic areas, and the CO_2 emission factors in 2025.
-In 2025, the Commission will also assess whether additional data is available allowing to improve the methodology used to calculate the CO_2 emission factors as described in Annex III, that is to say to take into account the increasingly important price-setting role of climate neutral technologies in Union electricity markets and the conclusions of the assessments notified to the Commission pursuant to point 15(11) above.
-Consequently, Member States may have to adapt their respective schemes in order to bring them into line with the adapted guidelines. - 68.
-The Commission may decide to review or adapt these Guidelines at any time if this should be necessary for reasons associated with competition policy or in order to take account of other Union policies, international commitments or material market developments.
-Member States may have to adapt their respective schemes in order to bring them into line with the adapted guidelines.
+- 64. These Guidelines replace the Guidelines on certain State aid measures in the context of the greenhouse gas emission allowance trading scheme post 2012 published on 7 November 2013 (), as of 1 January 2021. - 65.
+ESA will apply the principles set out in these Guidelines from 1 January 2021 until 31 December 2030. - 66.
+ESA will apply the principles set out in these Guidelines to all notified aid measures in respect of which it is called upon to take a decision, from the 1 January 2021, even where the projects were notified prior to their publication.
+Unlawful aid will be assessed in accordance with the rules in force on the date on which the aid was granted in accordance with the rules set out in the Chapter of the State aid Guidelines on applicable rules for the assessment of unlawful State aid (). - 67.
+ESA will adapt these Guidelines to update the electricity consumption efficiency benchmarks, the geographic areas, and the $CO_2$ emission factors in 2025.
+In 2025, ESA will also assess whether additional data is available allowing to improve the methodology used to calculate the $CO_2$ emission factors as described in Annex III, that is to say to take into account the increasingly important price-setting role of climate neutral technologies in EEA electricity markets and the conclusions of the assessments notified to ESA pursuant to point 15(11) above.
+Consequently, EEA EFTA States may have to adapt their respective schemes in order to bring them into line with the adapted Guidelines. - 68.
+ESA may decide to review or adapt these Guidelines at any time if this should be necessary for reasons associated with competition policy or in order to take account of other EEA policies, international commitments or material market developments.
+EEA EFTA States may have to adapt their respective schemes in order to bring them into line with the adapted Guidelines. - 69.
+The Commission Guidelines do not qualify as legislative instruments and therefore do not have to be incorporated into the EEA Agreement by the EEA Joint Committee.
+ESA is responsible for setting the relevant rules applicable to EEA EFTA States, including the methodology for setting the CO2 factors. () As regards, in particular, the latter, when duly justified by specific cirumstances not prevailing elsewhere in the

-^{(&}lt;sup>26) OJ C 158, 5.6.2012, p.
-4.
+(&lt;sup>29) OJ L 296, 7.11.2013, p.
+25.